jtcoolen/bot/README.md

 The bot used to be given access to each of your GitHub repositories as a regular GitHub user account (**@coqbot**).
 This installation method is still supported for repositories which haven't migrated to the GitHub App yet.
-Here are the steps to follow in addition to the one described in the `As GitHub App` section:
+Here are the steps to follow in addition to those described in the `As GitHub App` section:

 - In your GitHub repository: